 Surrounded by fishing boats, you expect and get it fresh here.
 Hogfish is famous for two specialties – fresh Key West pink shrimp and a sandwich called the Killer.
 Neither disappointed.

-You can get your fresh shrimp prepared a variety of ways, but we tried and recommend the Fried Coconut Shrimp.
-The appetizer, a special of the day, was six big beautiful shrimp.
+You can get your fresh shrimp prepared a variety of ways.
+(We loved the Fried Coconut Shrimp, which was a special of the day when we last visited.)

 Hogfish Grill opens at 9 a.m. on Sunday.
 (Otherwise, the daily hours are 11 a.m. to midnight.)